KB Home Earnings Preview

-KB Home (NYS: KBH) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday.
+Investors never know what to expect for KB Home (NYS: KBH) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, March 14.
 KB Home constructs and sells homes through its operating divisions across the United States under the name KB Home.
 It operates a homebuilding and financial services business serving homebuyers in markets nationwide.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on KB Home with 11 of 17 analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on KB Home with 10 of 16 analysts rating it hold.
 Analysts don't like KB Home as much as competitor Standard Pacific overall.
-Five out of eight analysts rate Standard Pacific a buy compared to five of 17 for KB Home.
+Four out of seven analysts rate Standard Pacific a buy compared to three of 16 for KB Home.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $469.6 million in revenue this quarter.
-That would represent a rise of 4.1% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $337.3 million in revenue this quarter.
+That would represent a rise of 71.3% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is earnings of $0.04 per share.
-Estimates range from a loss of $0.06 to a profit of $0.16.
+- Wall Street Earnings Expectations: The average analyst estimate is a loss of $0.22 per share.
+Estimates range from a loss of $0.30 to a loss of $0.06.